Hand taps credit card against pay terminal in clothing store.

 Credit card processing fees can add up quickly and eat into a company’s profits.
 Some retailers choose to counteract processing fees by adding a small convenience fee when you use a credit card.

-Credit card processing fees shouldn’t be confused with other types of fees credit card users may pay, which include annual fees, late payment fees, and over-limit fees.
-Card issuers charge late payment fees when you miss your payment due date, and over-limit fees when you exceed your credit limit.
+Credit card processing fees shouldn’t be confused with other types of credit card fees credit card users may pay, which include annual fees, late payment fees, and over-limit fees.
+A credit card company may charge a late payment fee if you miss your payment due date or an over-limit fee when you exceed your credit limit.
 Some card issuers charge card users an annual fee for using a credit card.

 Did you know?

 Many credit cards charge annual fees, especially when they offer rewards.
-But Discover credit cards have no annual fee.
-Plus, we’ll automatically match all the cash back you’ve earned at the end of your first year.
+But Discover has no annual fee on any of our cards.
+Plus, we’ll automatically match all the cash back you’ve earned on your credit card at the end of your first year.
 There is no limit to how much we’ll match.1

 How credit card processing fees work